Sonia2016/Datavisualizationproject2/README.md

 For two data set that we have (wikinews and huffington), we implemented two different chart for each of them that can be see as a following
 Wikinews:
 ### Overal picture
-It show dynamically the relationship between two different items.
+It show dynamically the relationship between two different terms.
 #### Wikinews
 <img width="1280" alt="wb" src="https://cloud.githubusercontent.com/assets/19417775/20195104/c63c2c82-a75a-11e6-8edb-d75835baacc4.png">
 #### Huffington